rayfrankenstein/AITOW/README.md

 * 3rd category burns out themselves.
 This can end badly, I have seen suicide attempts, people disappearing from their family and of course sick leaves and quitting their jobs."--usr1106, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

 ---
+"But isn’t it the managers’ implicit goal to make it as predictable, modularized / interchangeable as factory work and workers. the Agile Industrial Complex realized they can sell that vision to managers, despite it being unachievable.

+That promise is so alluring, it’s blinding."--andrei_says_, [The age of cargo cult Agile must end](https://news.ycombinator.com/item?id=34886374)
+---

 "The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

 This really is the most ridiculous of them all as an absolute statement.
 Complex features across multiple developers are best documented in some form of design documents which are rigorously reviewed and open for all to see and comment on.